Microsoft/azure-docs.pt-pt/articles/machine-learning/service/resource-known-issues.md

 ## <a name="databricks"></a>Databricks

-Problemas de Databricks e o Azure Machine Learning.
+Databricks e problemas de Azure Machine Learning.

 ### <a name="failure-when-installing-packages"></a>Falha ao instalar pacotes